Mark Stone (journalist): Life and career

-Stone joined the London Bureau of ABC News, the news division of the American Broadcasting Company, in 2002, as a producer.
+Stone joined the London Bureau of ABC News in 2002 as a news desk assistant.

-Between 2003 and 2004, he spent nearly a year living in Baghdad, Iraq where he reported on the capture of Saddam Hussein and the growing insurgency in Iraq.
+Between 2003 and 2004, as a producer, he spent nearly a year living in Baghdad, Iraq where he reported on the capture of Saddam Hussein and the growing insurgency in Iraq.
 He was part of a team which won an Emmy for their coverage.

 Stone joined Sky News in 2005 working first as a producer before switching to reporting in 2007.

 He was one of the first British journalists to 'embed' with the British Army in Afghanistan's Helmand Province in July 2006.

 In August 2011, Stone played a widely reported role in Sky News coverage of the London riots.
 In one of the first examples of the use of mobile devices for newsgathering, Stone used just an iPhone to broadcast scenes of theft, arson and his own confrontation with looters, which both led Sky News bulletins and were covered widely by global broadcasters.
 He was nominated by the Royal Television Society for his innovative coverage of the riots.

 In 2012, he became the network's Asia Correspondent, based in Beijing, China.